 By setting up employees to share company and industry content, you are reaching a much larger potential audience.
 Back at Dell when we researched this, we found a small 8% overlap between Dell’s followers and the total followers of a handful of Dell’s employees.
 Other research confirms what we had found.
 It represents a huge opportunity in terms of driving brand awareness.

 The other inherent benefit that comes from employee advocacy?
 Customers tend to trust information from people they know, like friends and family, more than companies themselves.
 And Edelman’s 2019 Trust Barometer shows that employee trust in the companies they work for is at record levels.
-Beyond the trust factor, research from EveryoneSocial shows the average employee who’s active on social media grows their audience about 10% per year.
+Research from EveryoneSocial finds that the average employee active on social media grows their audience 10% annually.
 When done effectively, advocacy programs will not only help you as a brand reach a wider audience.
 They will also help enhance the credibility of company executives and subject matter experts (SMEs).

 Since my time at Dell, I’ve worked with several companies to roll out employee advocacy programs.
 Doing it effectively means focusing on three things: employees, processes and technology.
 If you’re thinking about launching an advocacy program for your company, here are some things to consider.

 Start by finding the employees to include in an advocacy program.
 One way is to focus on executives or SMEs.
 Another approach: Perform a social media audit to see how many employees are active on social media.
 Which way you go really depends on your objectives.
 If your goal is to drive thought leadership, it makes sense to start with focused attention on key executives or SMEs.
-If your goal is to drive awareness or reach for your company, then finding and recruiting an army of employer ambassadors might make more sense.
+If your goal is to drive awareness or reach, recruiting an army of employer ambassadors might make more sense.

 This is one area where companies tend to overcomplicate things.
-In 2019, most brands already have some version of a social media policy in place, especially if they manage corporate social accounts.
+Most brands already have some version of a social media policy in place, especially if they manage corporate social accounts.
 Training that educates employees on the dos and don’ts of using social media for work, and that reiterates governance guidelines about launching or maintaining corporate accounts, probably already exists in some form as well.

 Look for ways to streamline existing training.
 If it’s currently mandatory slide shows with multiple choice questions throughout, think of ways to make it more interesting.
 Several clients I’ve worked with opted to create a series of scripted interactive videos.
 When done effectively, these video trainings cover all the requirements in a much shorter time span.
 At Dell, we organized in-person training sessions.
 One of our most popular trainers was a standup comedian before he joined Dell’s team.
 Because our social media certification classes mixed fun with informative and engaging content made them popular with employees.